 After submission, no further changes are permitted.
 Please double check all information before making your submission.

 Yes.
 Click “Save as Draft” option (found at the bottom of each page), then select “Quit” and “Yes.
 Quit.” from the pop-up prompt.
-Your application will be saved as a draft and can be found in the Files section at the bottom of your portal dashboard.
+Your application will be saved as a draft for 90 days and can be found in the Files section at the bottom of your portal dashboard.

 Yes.
 You may withdraw an incomplete AIR, at any step before submitting it, by clicking the “Quit” button (found at the bottom of each page) and selecting the “Withdraw Application” option.